 Overview of financial management tools used in analyzing and developing strategies for making business decisions.
 Topics include analysis of financial statements, forms of organization, financial and risk analysis, capital structure, working capital management, capital investment decisions, mergers and acquisitions, and business failures.
-Prerequisite: BUAD 659.

-683 Information and Knowledge Management.
+683/683W Information and Knowledge Management.
 (3).

 Survey of information systems principles including the role of information systems in business, computing technology, software, telecommunications, systems analysis and design, managing information systems resources, international and global aspects of information systems, and the strategic role of information systems.
-May not be taken by students who have successfully completed MGMT 691.
+Not open to students who have received credit for MGMT 691.